helmfile/helmfile/docs/index.md

 ## Environment Secrets

-Environment Secrets (not to be confused with Kubernetes Secrets) are encrypted versions of `Environment Values`.
+Environment Secrets *(not to be confused with Kubernetes Secrets)* are encrypted versions of `Environment Values`.
 You can list any number of `secrets.yaml` files created using `helm secrets` or `sops`, so that Helmfile could automatically decrypt and merge the secrets into the environment values.

-First you must have the [helm-secrets](https://github.com/jkroepke/helm-secrets) plugin installed along with a `.sops.yaml` file to configure the method of encryption (this can be in the same directory as your helmfile or in the sub-directory containing your secrets files).
+First you must have the [helm-secrets](https://github.com/jkroepke/helm-secrets) plugin installed along with a `.sops.yaml` file to configure the method of encryption (this can be in the same directory as your helmfile or in the subdirectory containing your secrets files).

 Then suppose you have a secret `foo.bar` defined in `environments/production/secrets.yaml`: